tcarland/grafana-kube-stack/README.md

 # Mimir

+Mimir acts as distributed metric storage and is core to the stack, so is the first component installed from the LGTM stack.

-First pre-fetch the chart for testing or viewing manifests prior to the install.
+First fetch the chart prior to the install.
 ```sh
 kustomize build --enable-helm mimir/ | less
 ```